hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 date:  2020-10-25
 ---

-**October 25, 2020.** *In which I pretend to be Elon Musk, and launch rockets into space using vacuum tubes.
+**October 25, 2020.** *In which I pretend to be Elon Musk, and launch rockets into space using empty cylinders.
 We'll learn a little about atmospheric physics, rockets, and building giant cylinders, in order to sketch an order of magnitude proof-of-concept (oompoc).*